damianwojtkowski/postownia2.0/README.md

   * Edit own posts,
   * Be an admin or just a user.

-Next functionalities will added soon.
+Next functionalities will be added soon.